 For most people, it’s no small feat to get in front of a talented reader.
 Once you’re there, it can be intimidating to think of just the right question to ask so that you get the most value out of the silver that you’ve used across the palm of your reader.

 Additionally, it can be a little intimidating to think that all the knowledge in the universe is available on that deck of cards and you have got a pick just the right question.

 For example, think of a jeweller picking just the right angle at which to create the facet on the diamond.

 In my experience, there are some basic subjects that you can break your questions down into.
 Narrowing things down to a single subject will help you get the best read on the category that you would like.

 Then once you have the topic chosen you can narrow down the scope of questions from there.

-So let’s break this down one by one and take a look at some good questions for each category
+So let’s break this down one by one and take a look at the 37 best Tarot questions below.